minhtuan29/computer-graphics-cs465/README.md

 - use matrix to represent 2D shape to 3D

 # Other name
-Ky Thuat Do Hoa - Do Hoa May Tinh - Do Hoa Va Thuat Toan - Do Hoa Vi Tinh
+Ky Thuat Do Hoa - Do Hoa May Tinh - Do Hoa Va Thuat Toan